-Criminal and forensic psychologists are similar in that both professions include the intersection of criminal justice and psychology.
+Criminal psychologists and forensic psychologists are similar in that both professions include the intersection of criminal justice and psychology.
 While there are many similarities between the fields of criminal and forensic psychology, there are also distinct differences in how each profession functions in the criminal justice system.

 Both professions require a doctorate in psychology, as well as specialized training in a clinical and/or research setting.
 Their work environment can either be in an office setting, the courtroom, research/teaching in a school setting, or meeting with law enforcement personnel, or attorneys.
 Criminal and forensic psychologists may also be consultants in the area they specialize and are experts in.